 I lived in the unit identified as 2910 Griffith Park Blvd. from Nov.
 2000 - Nov.
 2002 and took about a hundred photos.
 Here are a few of them.

-Kyle C. Kyle and I lived in unit 2910 for two years (2000-2002), then we moved up the street for a few more years.
-He and I grew up as neighbors on Mulholland Drive in the 1960s and 1970s, and remained good friends until his recent passing, January 23, 2015.
-My obituary for Kyle.
-Photo by Melody Fahey, 2001.
+Kyle C. Kyle and I lived there for two years (2000-2002).
+Besides being the setting for the death by suicide of Lynch's character, Kyle and I grew up as neighbors on Mulholland Drive in the 1960s.
+We remained friends all our lives until his passing, January 23, 2015.* Photo by Melody Fahey, 2001.